 The temptation to go to the East Coast is obvious, with great weather, big cities and plentiful beaches.
 However, seeing a different side to Australia, was something I’m glad I did!

-Hopefully, my Darwin travel guide will have convinced to visit.
+Hopefully, my Darwin travel guide will have convinced you to visit.
 It may be small, but there’s plenty of things to do in Darwin and some great weather.
 Provided you go during the dry season of course!